msami-ullah-ai/Classical-Machine-Learning-CS229/02-Linear-Regression-and-Gradient-Descent/05-gradient-descent-derivation.md

 In practice:

 - gradients are computed vectorized,
-- loops are avoided when possible,
+- loops are minimized,
-- NumPy performs matrix operations efficiently.
+- matrix operations are heavily optimized.

-Gradient computation becomes extremely fast with vectorization.
+Libraries like NumPy compute these updates extremely efficiently for large datasets.